Komanawa-Solutions-Ltd/Z22014OLW_SelwynCaseStudy/README.rst

     - `all_n_metadata.hdf <GeneratedData/all_n_metadata.hdf>`_: metadata for all sites
     - `no_trend_detection_power.hdf <GeneratedData/no_trend_detection_power.hdf>`_: generated detection powers for sites without an identifiable trend in the historical data (includes the effect of noise and lag)
     - `overview_plots <GeneratedData/overview_plots>`_: plots depicting the overall ability of the network to detect changes
+    - `geospatial_plots <GeneratedData/geospatial_plots>`_: plots depicting the geospatial distribution of the detection power
     - `plateau_detection_power_red10.hdf <GeneratedData/plateau_detection_power_red10.hdf>`_: generated detection powers for sites with a 10 percent reduction and an identifiable trend in the historical data which means that the concentration will only increase (includes the effects of lag and noise).
     - `plateau_detection_power_red20.hdf <GeneratedData/plateau_detection_power_red20.hdf>`_: generated detection powers for sites with a 20 percent reduction and an identifiable trend in the historical data which means that the concentration will only increase (includes the effects of lag and noise).
     - `plateau_detection_power_red30.hdf <GeneratedData/plateau_detection_power_red30.hdf>`_: generated detection powers for sites with a 30 percent reduction and an identifiable trend in the historical data which means that the concentration will only increase (includes the effects of lag and noise).